What is AC Balance in TIG Welding? (Correct Settings)

 - At some point, the tungsten will overheat and start to ball back unevenly.
 This will make the arc erratic.

-- An erratic and unfocused arc will wander from the desired path and form a wider and uneven bead.
+- An erratic and unfocused arc will not stay on the desired path, resulting in a wider and uneven bead.

 - The wandering arc can create porosity and reduced depth of fusion.